 Directly outside of the town hall (La Municipalidad), there sits an interesting, little monument.
 Some bronze canons, a small mural and then the five flags of the former Central American Republics fly above – their poles neatly arranged in a row.
 Guatemala, Costa Rica, Nicaragua, El Salvador and Honduras were the countries which during the 18th century formed a ‘Central American Republic’, governed by the Honduran national hero Gen. Francisco Morazan.
 He features on a five Lempira bill; ‘Lempira’ is in fact another if not ‘the’ Honduran national hero.
 An indigenous Lenca chieftain who led a guerrilla war against the Spanish from his mountains.
 Both heroes have regions (departamentos) named after them – Honduran money even being named after the latter.

 The sun beats down, tracking each and every Teleño through the streets as one leaves the shade provided in the park.
-The small city centre, engulfed by all manner of shops, cafes, offices, restaurants and bars – transforms day by night.
+The small city centre, engulfed by all manner of shops, cafes, offices, restaurants with cheap cloth table runners and bars – transforms day by night.
 The swarm of mixed race inhabitants, Mestizos, Blancos, Morenos and the token ‘Gringo’, all swallow the narrow pavements and traffic-ridden streets.
 At night, not a soul is to be seen.
 Generally speaking, one will only see stray dogs, homeless people or policemen after dark.
 The atmosphere is completely calm.
 At any time of night there is no sense of danger.

 Las Playas Bonitas